-Curious About Vegan Pho, But Not Sure What It Is?
+Curious About Pho, But Not Sure What It Is?

 Let’s start with the basics.
 If you’ve not tried pho, you are definitely missing out.
 Pho is a delicious Vietnamese rice noodle soup that, for lack of a better description, has so many layers of flavor that it will make your taste buds sing.
 Traditionally, the clear broth is a beef bone broth, simmered with star anise, cloves, cinnamon, ginger and lemongrass then served over rice noodles and usually accompanied by thinly sliced beef, bean sprouts, rice noodles, mint, basil, lime and jalapenos.